 Press and hold the button for a total of 6 seconds.
-After the first 3 seconds the status LED flashes in a long ON, short OFF rhythm.
-Wait another 3 seconds, and the status LED flashes in a twice short, and once long rhythm.
-At this moment, press the button once again briefly to switch the relay, or if you wait 6 seconds instead, the device returns to its initial state.
+During the first 3 seconds, the status LED flashes in a long-on, short-off rhythm.
+During the next 3 seconds, the status LED flashes in a twice short, once long rhythm.
+At this moment, release the button and press the button again briefly to switch the relay, or if you wait 6 seconds instead, the device will return to the initial state.